maitchison/Gated-Linear-Networks/README.md

 # Gausian Gated-Linear-Networks

 This project will implement [Gausian-Gated Linear Networks](https://arxiv.org/pdf/2006.05964.pdf) in PyTorch and experiment with their use in [Distributional Reinforcement Learning](https://arxiv.org/pdf/1707.06887.pdf).
+Currently it just aims to reproduce some of the results in the GNL paper.

 ## Usage

 The script will train a Gated Linear Network on the MNIST dataset.
-Each hand-written digit is deskewed, and then contract normalized.
+Each hand-written digit is deskewed, and then contrast normalized.
 The number of layers can be specified via --layers.

 ### Run Benchmark
 ```python train.py benchmark```